th4inquiry/PentaDevs/cpp1st/week02/yongho/template.md

 };
 ```
 In the above declration, T is the template argument which is a placeholder for the data type used, and class is a keyword.
+parameter-list : a non-empty comma-separated list of the template paramters, each of which is eitther a non-type parameter,
+a type parameter, a template parameter, or a parameter pack of any of those.
 Inside the class body, a member variable var and a member function functionName() are both of type T.

 ### Creating a object